Iatrogenic Cushing Syndrome

 Which specialist to see?
 The endocrinologist is the one who assesses these changes and oversees the hormonal management.
 If you notice striking changes while on a prolonged treatment, the prudent thing is not to change it on your own and to raise it with your doctor.

-Specialties that treat iatrogenic cushing syndrome
+Data on 18 doctors who treat iatrogenic cushing syndrome

 Doctors specialized in iatrogenic cushing syndrome